Saidpur, Islamabad: Establishment and early years

 The area around the village has been a part of several civilizations, including the Gandhara, the Buddhists, the Greeks, Ashoka of the Maurya Empire, the Mughal Empire, and the British Raj.
 One of the oldest villages in the region that is still inhabited, Saidpur was founded in 1530 by Mirza Fateh Ali.
 It was named Fatehpur Baoli after its founder.
 The village was transferred to Said Khan Gakhar by Emperor Akbar as a reward for the Gakhar family's services in the war effort against Sher Shah Suri.
 As a result, the settlement was renamed to 'Saidpur'.
 Sultan Said Khan was the son of Sultan Sarang Khan, a chief of the Potohar area during the reign of Mughal Emperor Babur.

 Several years later, Said Khan's daughter married Akbar's son, Saleem (who later ascended the throne as Emperor Jahangir).
 Her father gave her Saidpur as a wedding gift.
 Tuzk-e-Jahangiri, Jahangir's autobiography, mentions his stay at a village "beyond Rawalpindi", believed to be Saidpur, en route to Kabul.
 The village was a garden resort at that time, and a natural spring flowed across it, providing water for drinking and irrigation.

 Use as a Hindu site

 The village was later set up as a place for Hindu worshippers by commander Raja Man Singh, who visited the site in 1580.
 Several ponds were built and named after characters from the epic Ramayana (including Hanuman Kunda, Lakshaman Kunda, Rama Kunda, and Sita Kunda), and temples were also constructed.
 Hindus from Rawalpindi used to gather there and celebrate Baisahkhi.

 Interfaith harmony

 In the 20th century, a gurdwara was constructed adjacent to the temple by the Sikhs, which served as a school for spreading the teachings of Guru Nanak.
 Until the partition of the subcontinent in 1947, Waheguru and the goddesses Lakshmi and Kali were worshipped next to each other.
 A church and a mosque were also located nearby, as was the shrine of Zinda Pir (Living Saint), symbolizing interfaith harmony.
-However, after 1947, the local Hindus migrated to India and took their idols with them.